 Get creative in the kitchen this Christmas and let the kids cook up a little festive merriment of their own.
 From spiced and iced Christmas trees to snowball truffles, we've got an abundance of ideas to keep small hands very busy.

-But it doesn't have to be all play and no work, help them package up their creations as homemade Christmas gifts for family and friends, even if they don't have the perfect finish, granny is sure to be impressed.
+It doesn't have to be all play and no work, help your children package up their creations as homemade Christmas gifts for family and friends.
+Even if they don't have the perfect finish, granny is sure to be impressed.

 If you want a neat finish, this hanging thread of festive biscuits requires a little legwork from parents - the fondant icing might be tricky for little hands to manage.
 But kids will love mixing, rolling, and cutting out the biscuits, and if you buy ready-to-use tubes of coloured icing, they can design their own patterns too.